tradex-app/TradeX-chart/docs/documentation.md

 The features of the architecture are decoupled, allowing for flexible and extensible applications.
 The application is broken down into the following parts:

-* Modules
+* Modules (sandboxed)
-* Sandbox
+* Mediator (API)
-* Application Core
+* Application Core (Plugins, Base Libraries)
-* Base Libraries

 ![Scalable Javascript Applicaton Architecture](./assets/architecture.png)

 #### Module

 Modules are single-purpose parts of a larger system that are interchangeable.
+They are classes which will be instantiated with a Mediator which will sand box them.

 References: [1]

 #### Sandbox

-A Sandbox is an object which is an instance of the Core, creating a siloed API for the Module.
+A Sandbox is a module instance created with the Mediator, which presents a siloed API of the Core for the Module.
 None of the modules can directly mutate each other or the Core.

-The Sandbox uses a Facade [2] and Mediator [3] pattern.
+The Sandbox uses a [Facade](#facade) [2] and [Mediator](#mediator<a id="application-core"></a>) [3] pattern.

-Modules can interact with the Core and each other via the Mediator which has inheirited a specific methods and properties (Facade) from the Core.
+Modules can interact with the Core and each other via the Mediator which has inheirited a specific methods and properties ([Facade](#facade)) from the Core.

+#### Mediator

+The Mediator can be thought of as a customized API for the Core (Facade).

 #### <a id="application-core"></a>Core